Note: This guide is currently under construction.

 Everything happens more or less along the z-axis.
 Lens positions, the evaluation position, the object position, etc. are all specified in absolute terms, relative to z=0.
 The origin (z=0) has no special significance; the first optic may be placed at z=0, or the object may be placed there, whichever seems most reasonable to you.
 Light always propagates in the +z direction.

 The units are intended to be millimeters.
 However, ray optic calculations are scale-invariant, so if the whole system is rescaled by a constant, you would get the same answer.
 So at present, the units can be anything.
-Features may be added in the future (such as diffraction-limited spot size) that are not scale-invariant, however.
+The only place it matters is the diffraction-limited spot calculation, shown in the 'Plot' tab.

 An object is an arrow, starting somewhere on the z-axis (specified by 'Object Position') with a given height, pointing in the y-direction.
 An Object is shown below, showing the relevant parameters.